zhengchuanpan/INCREASE/README.md

-# INCREASE
-INCREASE: Inductive Graph Representation Learning for Spatio-Temporal Kriging
+# INCREASE:Inductive Graph Representation Learning for Spatio-Temporal Kriging

 This repository is Tensorflow implementation for the WWW23 paper [INCREASE: Inductive Graph Representation Learning for Spatio-Temporal Kriging](https://arxiv.org/abs/2302.02738).